-Bosnia and Herzegovina resides in an area of active seismic activity, and earth tremors do happen every so often.
+Bosnia and Herzegovina resides in an area of active seismic activity, and earth tremors happen every so often.

-Larger scale earthquakes also occur, although this is less likely.
+Larger-scale earthquakes also occur, although this is less likely.

 Expect a few differences when you drive around Bosnia and Herzegovina.
 There are less than 40km of four-lane highways in the entire region.
-The remaining roads aren't in the best condition, becoming being very narrow and winding in places, without guardrails.
+The remaining roads aren't in the best condition, becoming very narrow and winding in places, without guardrails.